OpenConext/OpenConext-deploy/roles/mongo/README.md

 the key is `mongo_replication_role:` and it can have the values: "primary", "secondary" or arbiter.

-Cluster certificates have to have an identical value for the OU, O or DC attribute, as described in the mongo documentation.
+Cluster certificates have to have an identical value for the OU, O or DC attribute, as described in the Mongo documentation.

 Save the mongo ca.pem that is used for siging the cluster certifates as {{ environment_dir }}/secrets/mongo/mongoca.pem